 - DON’T be too discouraged if no definite offer is made or specific salary discussed.
-The interviewer will probably want to communicate your recruiter first, or interview more applicants, before making a decision.
+The interviewer may want to communicate with your recruiter first, or interview more applicants, before making a decision.

 - If you get the impression that the interview is not going well and that you have already been rejected, don’t let your discouragement show.
 Once in a while an interviewer who is genuinely interested in your possibilities may seem to discourage you in order to test your reaction.